The Ugly Truth About Qatari Money

 The country’s entire modern history is built not on compromise or openness but on control and domination.
 Until the 20th century, Qatar was little more than a sun-scorched outpost of pearl divers and traders.
 It became a British protectorate in 1916 and only gained independence in 1971.
 That same year, vast natural gas reserves were discovered beneath its desert - reserves that would catapult the country to unimaginable wealth once technology caught up.

-Today, Qatar has the fourth-highest GDP per capita in the world, double that of the U.S., but it’s not a society of shared prosperity.
+Today, Qatar has one of the highest GDPs per capita in the world, at approximately $71,650 in 2025 but it’s not a society of shared prosperity.
 Qatari citizens pay no income tax.
 They receive free land, interest-free loans, free electricity and water, and fully funded healthcare and education even if they choose to study abroad.
-Foreigners, who make up 85% of the population, do not have such rights.
+Foreigners, who make up 85% to 90% of the population, do not have such rights.
+Citizenship is nearly impossible to obtain.
+Rights are reserved for the few.

 Unholy Alliance of Radicalisms